-Evaluation and Grading Criteria
+Assignment Descriptions and Grading Criteria

-A final exam and participation constitute the course requirements.
+A final research project (ISMD project), a written exam, an oral presentation and participation constitute the course requirements.
 In all exercises students are asked to reflect systematically and to integrate the briefings, lectures, readings and review discussions.
-Student performance will be evaluated based on the following criteria: scholarly preparation, creative innovation and depth of subject knowledge.
+Student performance will be evaluated based on the following criteria: scholarly preparation, creative innovation, and depth of subject knowledge.